Chicago police questioning two people in Jussie Smollett case

 "These individuals are not yet suspects but were in area of concern and are being questioned."

-The Chicago Police Department said it is investigating the alleged attack against Smollett, who is black and gay, as a possible hate crime.
+The department said it is investigating the alleged attack against Smollett, who is black and gay, as a possible hate crime.

+“We are pleased there is progress in the case and are waiting to hear further details,” his representative told NBC News.

-The actor told ABC's "Good Morning America" that he is angry about the alleged attack and at those who doubted his story.
+The actor told ABC's "Good Morning America," in his first interview about the incident, that he is angry about the alleged attack and at those who doubted his story.

-Social media users began to cast doubt over Smollett's claims after police said they were not able to find footage of the alleged attack.
+Social media users began to cast doubt over his claims after police said they were not able to find footage of the alleged attack.

 Police have said they have not found surveillance video that shows the alleged assault and battery, but then released images of the "potential persons of interest" from a surveillance camera located near where Smollett says he was attacked.